waqasahmedgh/Quarter-3/assignment/pp-assignment-8/readme.md

 ### **The Program in Action:**

-Water Bucket Puzzle, by Hassan Ali Khan h.a.khan1992@gmail.com
+Water Bucket Puzzle, by Waqas Ahmed  waqasahmed75@gmail.com

 Try to get 4L of water into one of these buckets: